-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 18 of 70 Owner: WHS Manager Date of Issue: July 2019
+Document Ref: RG WHS Management Plan Individual Build Version: 05 Page: Page 15 of 52 Owner: WHS Manager Date of Issue: Oct 2021 a) The WHS Manager shall carry out audits of this WHS Management Plan in accordance with the audit schedule.
+Refer to the Audit procedure RG-008.